KristjanESPERANTO/MagicMirror-3rd-Party-Modules/docs/architecture.md

   api --> moduleWebsite
 ```

-The target replaces the wiki with a form-based frontend while downstream consumers continue using the unchanged API endpoint.
+If this direction is pursued, the wiki would be replaced with a form-based frontend while downstream consumers continue using the unchanged API endpoint.

 ---